 My work as a Field Monitor helps uplift people who have been displaced due to conflicts, people who have food and livelihood insecurity, and those whose rights are infringed.

-I chose to work with CTG because I wanted to help people affected by conflict and Internally Displaced People (IDPs) through humanitarian projects.
+I chose to work with CTG because I wanted to help Internally Displaced People (IDPs), and people affected by conflict through humanitarian projects.
 My role is to monitor the implementation of humanitarian activities including food distribution, conduct post distribution monitoring, and carry out assessments on IDPs.

 My work helps uplift people who have been displaced due to conflicts, people who have food and livelihood insecurity, and those whose rights are infringed.
 Crises-affected people and IDPs in the rural areas in Balkh province live in very poor conditions; it’s a positive feeling to see their smiling faces when they receive humanitarian aid.